 Every system has its limitations, and with that, comes the potential for custom operating environments.
 While this allows for institutions to configure a system to their needs, it can lead to an unstable foundation.
-A strong foundation will depend on the successful utilization of whatever it is that you are building upon.

 Where things start to crack is when institutions choose to customize fields to make a core (or other systems) do what it is not meant to do.
 Taking a step back to understand your system requirements, the desired end results, and implementing best practice recommendations on the platforms you use will help you build a strong foundation.

 What does your data and the environment look like?

 Reviewing what exists is the first step; the current set-up is most likely inherited or previously configured.
 There could be custom fields, required fields, and perhaps missing data.

 Looking at the user interface to see what fields you have and what information is missing is important; eliminate extra fields to provide a better user experience, convert custom fields to standard fields, and clean up bad or missing data.

 Lastly, ensuring that your environment has unique identifiers is important for any connection, mapping, or integration you may want to make.
 Likely, Tax ID numbers are not the way to go but rather a unique client ID.
 Remembering that you need to have a like for like connection will lead to cleaner passing of data.

 As conversions happen, data could potentially have been lost or never collected in the first place (assuming it was not originally required).
 Other possibly impacted areas are restrictions of the previous platform as well as how the data was collected and/or imported in.